Maid of Orleans

 |Notes on event|

-At 21.30 hours on 28 Jun, 1944, HMS Maid of Orleans (Master Herbert L. Payne) in convoy FXP-18 was torpedoed by U-988 and sank after 30 minutes southeast of St. Catherine´s Point, Isle of Wight.
+At 21.30 hours on 28 June 1944, Maid of Orleans (Master Herbert L. Payne) in convoy FXP-18 was torpedoed by U-988 and sank after 30 minutes southeast of St. Catherine´s Point, Isle of Wight.
 The ship had brought troops to the Normandy beachheads and was on her return trip.
 Five crew members were lost.
 The master, 72 crew members, 18 gunners and two passengers (Observer Corps personnel) were picked up by HMS Hotham (K 583) (A/LtCdr S. Ayles, RNR), HMS Eglinton (L 87) (LtCdr F.M.
-Graves, RN) and the British tug Empire Roger and landed at Portsmouth.
+Graves, RN) and the British tug Empire Roger and landed at Portsmouth, where one crew member died of injuries in a hospital.

 If you can help us with any additional information on this vessel then please contact us.